hrhirha/boot2root/writeup1.md

     0x08048bc4 <+44>:    call   0x80494fc <explode_bomb>
     ...
 ```
-The expected input is (int, char, int) which can be seen in the format passed to sscanf
+The expected input is `"int char int"` which can be seen in the format passed to `sscanf`.
 ```
 gdb-peda$ x/s 0x80497de
 0x80497de:      "%d %c %d"
 ```
-The first int (ebp-0xc) in used to specify the address to jump to, possible values are 0 to 7
+The first int `ebp-0xc` controls the address to jump to, it has 8 possible values from 0 to 7.
 ```
 0x08048bd3 <+59>:    mov    eax,DWORD PTR [ebp-0xc]
 0x08048bd6 <+62>:    jmp    DWORD PTR [eax*4+0x80497e8]